Yarn Winding: Soft Winding and Hard Winding Machines

 2. Waxing Unit of SSM CW8-W Hard Winding Machine

-There are two variations of CW8-W. The older one (2011) has the following arrangement –
+There are two variations of the CW8-W. The older version (2011) has the following arrangement:

-The newest one (2016) has the following arrangement –
+The newest version (2016) has the following arrangement:

-• As we can see the pressure is applied by a spring.
-To increase the pressure more wax can be inserted.
+- Pressure is applied by a spring.
+To increase pressure, more wax can be inserted.

-• This unit has a major advantage over other units which is lower wax wastage.
+- This unit has a major advantage over other units: lower wax wastage.

 3. Waxing Unit of FADIS P300 Hard Winding Machine